elugens/hello-javascript/docs/additional-questions/binary-data-files/arraybuffer-binary-arrays.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> To manipulate an ArrayBuffer, we need to use a view object.
 A view object does not store anything on its own.
-The " eyeglasses " interpret the bytes stored in the ArrayBuffer.
+The "view object" interprets the bytes stored in the ArrayBuffer.
 For example.
 Uint8Array treats each byte in ArrayBuffer as a separate number, with possible values from 0 to 255 (a byte is 8-bit so it can hold only that much).
 Such value is called an “8-bit unsigned integer”.
-So, the binary data in an ArrayBuffer of 16 bytes can get interpreted as 16 “tiny numbers”, or 8 larger (2 bytes each), or 4 even bigger (4 bytes each), or 2 floating-point values with high precision (8 bytes each).
-ArrayBuffer is the core object, the root of everything, the raw binary data.
+So, the binary data in an ArrayBuffer of 16 bytes can interpret as 16 “tiny numbers”, or 8 larger (2 bytes each), or 4 even bigger (4 bytes each), or 2 floating-point values with high precision (8 bytes each).
+ArrayBuffer is the primary object, the root of everything, the raw binary data.
     </div><br />
   <div><strong className="codeExample">Diagram Example:</strong><br /><br />